ameetpokhrel02/Online-Pandit-Booking/frontend/README.md

 ---

 ## Role-Based Authentication
-- Users can register and log in to book services.
+- Users can register and log in to book service.
 - Admins can manage users, bookings, and services.

 ---